waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
 * Add more analysis for power analysis and dig inside about the RT kernel and how it works

+### June 12, 2020
+#### Work Done:
+ * Work on the report based on the comments
+ * Demo the report to SAGE group and discuss about the future works

+#### To Do List:
+* Add more analysis for power analysis using tegrastats
+* Dig inside about the RT kernel and how it works and do more comparison